nihilistzsche/LtnManager/.github/ISSUE_TEMPLATE/bug_report.md

 **Save file**
 Upload the save file where the bug occured.
 If the file is too large for GitHub, use a file service such as Google Drive or Dropbox.
 If these aren't available, PM me (Raiguard) on the Factorio forums, or on Discord (Raiguard#7402).

+If you can consistently reproduce the error from a new save, please upload the original save anyways, just in case.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'